Skip to main content

 Adding a new Connection Pool

-Click on details icon:
+Click the details icon:

 Details Icon